gitter-badger/cecil/README.md

 # 🤖 Cecil - an AWS EC2 instance garbage collector

-Cecil is a monitoring tool designed to make it as hard as possible to let EC2 instance garbage accumulate and rack up pointless AWS charges. 💰 It's geared towards doing **development and testing** in AWS.
+Cecil is a monitoring and clean-up tool designed to make it as hard as possible to let EC2 instance garbage accumulate and rack up pointless AWS charges. 💰 It's geared towards doing **development and testing** in AWS.

 It uses automation and a self-serve approach to minimizing EC2 waste: